rajannpatel/ubuntupbx/README.md

 Proceeding with this guide in your cloud-deployment workspace will result in:

+- **STEP 1:** the creation a virtual machine or container running on your computer, where the Google Cloud CLI is installed

+Once you have deployed an Ubuntu virtual machine or container, you can proceed to:

+- **STEP 2:** deploy an Ubuntu virtual machine on Google Cloud that will have:
     - FreePBX 17 and Asterisk 20.6 running on a free Ubuntu 24.04 LTS virtual machine in Google Cloud, with Flowroute, Telnyx, and T38Fax trunks preconfigured for VoIP (voice over IP) and FoIP (fax over IP) using T.38 with T.30 ECM enabled.
     - 12 years of security patching for all open source dependencies of FreePBX, including Asterisk 20.6.
-- the enablement of security patching automations in Ubuntu until the year 2034.
+    - security patching automations enabled until the year 2034.

 <hr>

 <img alt="Terminal" width="50" src="./images/icons8-terminal-100.png" />

-## Install and configure the gcloud CLI
+## STEP 1: Install and configure the gcloud CLI in your cloud-deployment workspace

 1. Install the [gcloud CLI](https://cloud.google.com/sdk/docs/install)